Yosef-S-A/alx-low_level_programming/0x00-hello_world/README.md

-B# C - Hello, World
+# C - Hello, World
 In this project I learned the compilation steps of C programminng language.
 I also learned text-printing in C and using ```gcc```.

 ## Tasks :clipboard: